 California's relationship with the Medicaid Section 1115 waiver authority dates back to 1995, when the state became one of the first to leverage the flexibility provided under the law.
 The first approved waiver was designed to provide needed financial relief to Los Angeles County in the wake of an economic downturn.
 Through the waiver, the Los Angeles County Department of Health Services sought to reduce its traditional emphasis on emergency room and inpatient care by building an integrated system of community-based primary, specialty, and preventive care.
-Although the demonstration did not ultimately achieve all of its stated goals, it established Section 1115 as the key authority for and pathway to Medicaid innovation in California for the next 25 years.
+This demonstration established Section 1115 as the key authority for and pathway to Medicaid innovation in California for the next 25 years.